 It is, however, possible to conduct an examination of Philippine public documents (as mentioned above) if a German authority (also consular and diplomatic missions of the Federal Republic of Germany) considers this necessary.
 The German authority can then officially request for assistance from the Embassy.
 For this, the German authority has to attach the original Philippine document to the request, and ask specific questions or request a global examination.
 Private persons cannot request such a verification.

-Only documents regarding the civil status that are issued by the PSA (Philippine Statistics Authority), formerly known as NSO, are acceptable.
+Only documents regarding the civil status issued by the PSA (Philippine Statistics Authority), formerly known as NSO, are acceptable.
 Documents issued by Local Civil Registry offices (LCR) are not sufficient.
-An authentication of documents regarding the civil status or Apostille by the Philippine Department of Foreign Affairs is not required; translations of the documents are not required, either.
+An authentication of documents regarding the civil status or Apostille by the Philippine Department of Foreign Affairs is not required; translations of the documents are not required either.

 The following certificates and supporting documents are required for the examination of documents and should be prepared in this exact order:

 - Birth Certificate